charlene-chenn/charlene-chenn/README.md

 - 🔊 Worked on **acoustic manipulation** research at **UCL**
 - 🏆 Won **HackLondon** with a real-time AI translator project

----

-### 💡 Community & Leadership

-I'm a core member of the **UCL Artificial Intelligence Society**, where we:
-- Host talks, workshops, and tutorials
-- Lead student-driven research projects
-- Make AI more accessible to all

----

 ### 🤝 Let’s Connect!